SWALEDALE: Hidden Histories

 19th July – 27th August 2023

-Genealogist Derek Wallace presents years of dedicated research into the history of Swaledale and its communities, revealing fascinating stories of its inhabitants and tracing the lives of those who left the dale.
+Genealogist Derek Wallace presents years of dedicated research into the history of Upper Swaledale and its communities, revealing fascinating stories, snapshots of the lives of its inhabitants and tracing the fortunes of those who left the dale.

 For centuries Swaledale was largely unknown to the wider world, and indeed the compliers of the Domesday Book failed to venture further than Reeth, declaring the lands beyond wasteland.
 However, over the following centuries a complex network of families built up communities and villages, interconnected by winding tracks and footpaths.
 Throughout the 18th and 19th centuries mining and farming became central to life in Swaledale, and it became more widely known; however, particularly in the late 19th century, it was romanticised by writers who portrayed it as remote and inaccessible as the Alps.